 Played at the Augusta National Golf Club since 1933, the Masters golf tournament is one of the most important men's professional golfing championships.
-Played during the first week of April, the Masters signals the first gasp of summer for golfers and golfing enthusiasts.
+Played during the first week of April, the Masters signals the first gasp of summer for golfers and golf enthusiasts.
 The winner of the Masters traditionally receives a green jacket to wear following his victory.

 Triple Crown Horse Racing

 The Kentucky Derby, the Preakness Stakes, and the Belmont Stakes make up the three horse races of the Triple Crown.
 In order to win the "Triple Crown," a horse must win all three races.
-This has only happened 12 times in history; the last time was in 2015.
+This has only happened 13 times in history; the last time was in 2018.

 The first and most illustrious of the races is the Kentucky Derby, which takes place on the first Saturday in May at Churchill Downs in Louisville, Kentucky.
 The Preakness Stakes is held in Baltimore, Maryland at the Pimlico Racetrack on the third Saturday in May.
 Belmont Park in Elmont, New York, hosts the Belmont Stakes, which takes place three weeks after the Preakness and five weeks after the Kentucky Derby.

 With permanent seating capacity for 257,000 fans, the Indianapolis Motor Speedway, in Indianapolis, Indiana, is the largest spectator sporting facility in the world and hosts one of car racing's most famous races—the Indianapolis 500.
-The Indy 500 takes place on Memorial Day Weekend each year and features 33 starting IndyCars racing around a 2.5 mile oval circuit for 200 laps.
+The Indy 500 takes place on Memorial Day Weekend each year and features 33 starting IndyCars racing around a 2.5-mile oval circuit for 200 laps.
 The winner typically drinks milk after his victory and collects one of the single biggest monetary prizes in sports, around $2.5 million or more.

 While the route changes yearly, the one week, 750-mile AmGen Tour of California is your best chance to see world-class cyclists riding through the cities and along the coasts of California.
 The Tour of California doesn't have a long history, going on only since 2006, but it has begun to attract thousands of cycling spectators who may have otherwise traveled to Europe for the Tour de France or the Giro d'Italia.

-07 of 09A chance to see some of the world's top surfers ride impossible waves is what the U.S. Open of Surfing in Huntington, Beach, California, is all about.
+A chance to see some of the world's top surfers ride impossible waves is what the U.S. Open of Surfing in Huntington, Beach, California, is all about.
 Each year, hundreds of thousands of sun and surf lovers gather on 14 acres of beachfront south of the Huntington Beach pier to watch professional men and women surfers compete for bragging rights and a purse of up to $310,000.
 The surfing tournament has blossomed over the years to include competitions for skateboarders and BMX riders and spectators will also find music, vendors, and tons of California-style fun.

 Although not as old as the Boston Marathon, the New York City Marathon is one of the most popular running races in the world, attracting annually approximately 35,000 runners.
 One of the biggest draws for participants in the NYC Marathon is the chance to run across or past icons of the Manhattan cityscape and through all five boroughs.
 Spectators get a thrill from watching the runners, too.
-For more information, check out the detailed New York City Marathon Guide which has details on routes and times.
-The New York City Marathon takes place in November.